County attorneys, sheriffs and jails take extreme measures in COVID-19 crisis

-In a rare balancing act between public safety and public health, two area counties have released nine low-risk detainees from its jails in an effort to slow the spread of COVID-19.
+In a rare balancing act between public safety and public health, the Steele County Court system has released seven low-risk detainees from the county jail in an effort to slow the spread of COVID-19.

-“At this point, the only people who have been released are people who were allowed to get out during the day anyway to go to work and those with other low level, non-violent offenses,” said Steele County Attorney Dan McIntosh.
+“At this point, the only people who have been released are people who were allowed to get out during the day anyway to go to work and those with other low level, non-violent offenses,” said Steele County Attorney Dan McIntosh on Wednesday.

 As of Monday, five inmates who were serving work-release sentences had their time furloughed until the COVID-19 pandemic begins to subside, as well as one inmate who had a low-level drug charge and an additional inmate who had been sent to treatment and couldn’t be accepted by the facility, also due to COVID-19 restrictions.